ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

 This allows an arbitary level of nesting and means nested columns stay as a single array of Tuples - effectively they become the same as `Array(Tuple)`.

-**This represents the prefered way, and often the simplest way to use JSON with nested.
+**This represents the preferred way, and often the simplest way, to use JSON with nested.
 As we show below, it only requires all objects to be a list.**

-Below we re-create our table and re-insert a row:
+Below, we re-create our table and re-insert a row:

 ```sql
 CREATE TABLE http